 When we finally took on the dragon, we were granted a magic weapon, a Hammer of Thor to fight with.
 We let our Dwarf Fighter throw the weapon.
 He landed a critical hit on the dragon which instantly destroyed it, and we won without losing anyone to death.

 Before I gush any further about it, I hear that the rooms that we did were the “greatest hits” from last year.
 I also overheard some folks saying that the one they did this year was disappointing, the worst they’ve done.
 I myself find it hard to believe they can make as many good and interesting puzzles as they need to, but the combat is fun enough that they don’t need to come up with too too many.
 As a D&D fan, this is kind of what you always wanted D&D to be, a full on LARP with heavy D&D theme and complete with actors and live puzzles.
 As stated earlier, I’d like to play every year from now on, and maybe even all 4 adventures every year.
-It’s worth mentioning that it ain’t cheap, and I overheard some others talking about how disappointed they were with one of this year’s adventures.
+It’s worth mentioning that it ain’t cheap, so combined iwth hearing others talking about their disappointment with this year’s adventure, proceed with caution.